boyangwang/game-of-life-ts/replit.md

 # Game of Life TypeScript

 ## Overview
-Conway's Game of Life implementation in TypeScript that runs in the browser using HTML5 Canvas.
-The simulation starts with a rectangular block of live cells and evolves according to the classic Game of Life rules.
+Interactive Conway's Game of Life implementation in TypeScript that runs in the browser using HTML5 Canvas.
+Features full user controls for creating custom patterns, playing/pausing the simulation, stepping through iterations, adjusting speed, and restarting.

 ## Project Architecture
 - **Frontend**: TypeScript with Webpack 5 dev server
 - **Build System**: Webpack 5 with TypeScript transpilation
 - **Port**: 5000 (configured for Replit environment)

+## Features
+- **Interactive Canvas**: Click and drag to draw custom cell patterns
+- **Play/Pause Control**: Start and stop the simulation
+- **Step Mode**: Advance one iteration at a time
+- **Speed Control**: Adjust animation speed from 50ms to 2000ms
+- **Restart**: Return to your custom initial pattern
+- **Live Dashboard**: Shows iteration count, live cells, speed, and state

 ## Recent Changes (October 3, 2025)
+- **Enhanced with interactive controls** (latest):
+  - Added Play/Pause button with state indicator
+  - Implemented Step button for single-iteration advancement
+  - Added Restart button that preserves custom patterns
+  - Created speed slider (50-2000ms range)
+  - Implemented click-to-draw pattern editing on canvas
+  - Application starts paused for pattern customization
+  - Enhanced dashboard with speed and state display
 - Imported from GitHub repository
 - Upgraded dependencies from Webpack 4 to Webpack 5 for Node.js 20 compatibility
 - Updated webpack.config.js for Replit environment: